JingtaoWang22/jingtaowang22.github.io/_posts/2021-7-9-basic-analysis.md

 **6. Differentially Expressed Genes Analysis**
 <br>
 To do DE analysis, scroll down a bit and go to the **DE Analysis** panel in the **ANALYSIS** tab under the main plot.
 Select two subsets that you want to find DE genes for.
 These subsets include the subsets the you defined in previous steps, and all the clusters.
-Then, after clicking <span class='mbutton'>FIND DE GENES</span>, a table will be shown to present the DE genes.
+Then, after clicking <span class='mbutton'>FIND DE GENES</span>, a table will show the DE genes with p-values below <span class='mbutton'>alpha</span>,which is also adjustable.
 For example, here we find the DE genes of the new subset that we just defined against all the rest cells.

 <br>
 ![DE](images/basic-de.png)